Mtinkering/udacity-capstone/README.md

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

 # How to use
 To run this project, create .secret.json at the root, which contains mnemonic and infurakey.
-File content is passed with the project submission.
+  "infuraKey": "###",
+  "mnemonic": "###"
+}

 # Test
 ```truffle develop test```